Bauchi committee indicts ex-governor Abubakar - Vanguard Nigeria

 “Another 30 exotic vehicles allocated to his political appointees and public office holders who have left office were found to have not been returned.
 The Committee has already recovered 15 of such vehicles while we are on the trail of the remaining 15 with a view to recovering and returning them to government pool.”

-The panel also alleged that the former governor violated his oath of office by initiating a transaction to sell a house to himself with Certificate of Occupancy number BA/40245 located adjacent to Wikki Hotel belonging to Bauchi State government at a highly subsidised price.
+The panel also alleged that the former governor violated his oath of office by initiating a transaction to sell a house to himself with a Certificate of Occupancy number BA/40245 located adjacent to Wikki Hotel belonging to Bauchi State government at a highly subsidized price.

 “We also found out that he sold a house belonging to Bauchi state to himself, which is in gross violation of the Bauchi State Budget Monitoring, Price Intelligence and Public Procurement Law (BMPIPP2008) for the disposal of government assets and/or properties.
 Section 55, subsection 4 and 5 states inter alia; ‘All procuring entities shall distribute responsibilities for the disposal of public property between procurement units and Tenders Board,'” the Committee alleged.